VenusMeow/course_catalog/README.md

 In this rudimentary ruby on rails app, information about subjects, courses and instructors are loaded from JSON databases and displayed on separate pages.
 Bootstrap CSS stylesheet are used for UI.

+Part 2 updates: The user can now search for a specific course and enroll it, the user can also view all the enrolled courses.

 The Github repo is at:
 https://github.com/VenusMeow/course_catalog